itenium-be/blog-posts/design/2019-06-19-datestart-and-dateend.md

     // This simply does not get out of sync
     // Otherwise each day is trying to remember if the
     // FullName starts or ends with the FirstName
-    // + You have less state to manage, so huray! public string FullName => $"{FirstName} {LastName}";
+    // +You have less state to manage, so hurray! public string FullName => $"{FirstName} {LastName}";
 }
 ```